Hong Kong Court of Final Appeal: The Cheung Court

 The Cheung Court began on 11 January 2021, when Andrew Cheung began his tenure as the 3rd Chief Justice.
 Currently, 14 justices serve on the Cheung Court, including the Chief Justice, 3 Permanent Judges, and 10 non-permanent judges (6 of whom are from other common law jurisdictions).
 It is the first court to be led by a Chief Justice who did not receive a legal degree in the United Kingdom; Andrew Cheung received his LLB from the University of Hong Kong and the LLM from Harvard Law School.
 It is also the first court to be led by a Chief Justice who has never taken silk.
 Andrew Cheung has been described as a "conservative", in contrast to his relatively liberal predecessors as Chief Justice.
-Nonetheless, the Cheung court has seen a number of liberal decisions, especially in the field of LGBT rights.
+Nonetheless, the Cheung court has issued a number of liberal decisions, especially in the field of LGBT rights.

 Cheung assumed the role of Chief Justice in the wake of the 2019–2020 Hong Kong protests, and immediately following the enactment of the highly controversial 2020 Hong Kong national security law.
 As a result, Cheung's tenure as Chief Justice has been underlaid by concerns regarding the rule of law in Hong Kong and the independence of Hong Kong's judiciary, with a record number of overseas non-permanent judges stepping down from the court between 2021 and 2024.
-Nevertheless, during Cheung's tenure, two overseas non-permanent judges, Patrick Keane and James Allsop, have joined the CFA, and a number of other overseas non-permanent judges have also renewed their appointments.
-A third non-permanent judge, Sir William Young, joined the CFA in 2025.
+Some of these judges have spoken publicly about their concerns over the function and independence of the court, and how it has changed with the legal changes imposed upon the island by the national government in Beijing.
+Nevertheless, during Cheung's tenure, three overseas non-permanent judges, Patrick Keane and James Allsop (Australia) and Sir William Young (NZ), have joined the CFA, and some of the other overseas non-permanent judges have renewed their appointments.
+Appointment to the court is considered a valuable and rewarding accoutrement to the career of a Commonwealth judge, and the work and employment arrangements often suit recently retired judges.
+In recent decades, such appointees have often sought to extend their appointments, for many years if they are able.
+However the rate and number of departures has noticeably increased since 2020.